maulik-modi22/aws-rds-sql/docs/backup-restore.md

 aws s3 cp "maxdb76.bak" "s3://rmaulik-dsdb/manage/" --storage-class ONEZONE_IA
 ```

-Advanced optins are to use AWS Private Link over VPN, Amazon S3 File Gateway.
+Advanced options are to use over VPN, trust establishment between AWS Accounts.
+Some examples are - AWS Private Link over VPN and Amazon S3 File Gateway.

 ### Restore to AWS RDS ###
 You can run this query to restore database backup into AWS RDS